-The Union County Electric Vehicles Infrastructure Study is looking for new potential locations for Electric Vehicle (EV) Chargers
+The Union County Electric Vehicles Infrastructure Study and new potential locations for Electric Vehicle (EV) Chargers

-There are three levels of Electric Vehicle Service Equipment (EVSE) or chargers.
-Level 1 charging is the slowest and lowest cost option and can run off existing household electrical outlets.
+There are three levels of EV chargers.
+Level 1 charging is the slowest, least expensive and can run off existing household electrical outlets.
 Level 2 needs the type of outlet used by refrigerators and other heavy appliances.
-Level 3 or Direct Current Fast Charging (DCFC) is a specially built power source, which cannot be supported by a home’s power supply.
-This study will focus on Level 2 and DCFC chargers, which would be publicly accessible.
+Level 3 or Direct Current Fast Charging (DCFC) requires a specially built power source.
+This study focused on publicly accessible Level 2 and Level 3 DCFC chargers.

 This study has been funded by the County of Union and the NJTPA